sfernanda/Safety-margins-fish/README.md

 Install the required packages (if not already installed).

 # Note
 The processing and handling data is computationally intensive and may require substantial runtime.
-If your primary interest is the calculation of safety margins and modelling, you may start directly from code 03.
+If your primary interest is the calculation of safety margins and modelling, you may start directly from code 5 - Proportion of safe sp.

+Some datasets need to be downloaded from their respective website/repositories